AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
 -   Offers a CPU-to-memory ratio of 1:1.8.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz.
 -   Provides high network performance with a packet forwarding rate of 6,000 Kpps.
 -   Supports VPCs only.
 -   Provides dedicated hardware resources and physical isolation.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are received and transmitted
     -   Workloads that require direct access to physical resources or scenarios that require a license to be bound to the hardware
     -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack